Travel insurance post-COVID (Photo: Envato)

 Post-COVID travel insurance industry

 Most people didn’t think about buying travel insurance before the COVID pandemic.
 In hindsight, it doesn’t really make sense that people would invest so much money in their vacation without taking out insurance.
 Even before COVID, anything could have happened then would require a trip be canceled.
 Many people were “burned” and lost money when they had to cancel vacations when the skies closed and travel shut down completely.
-When travel resumed, most people bought COVID insurance when they booked their tickets.
-Some countries, such as Israel, would not allow anyone into the country without an insurance policy that specified coverage for COVID related issues.
-Countries did not want to incur the medical costs of tourists infected with COVID.
+When travel resumed, most people bought COVID insurance when they booked their tickets and many countries required it.
+Most countries have dropped that requirement but it still makes sense to purchase an appropriate travel insurance policy to take into account that things don't always go as planned.

-Pros and cons of travel insurane (Photo: Envato)
+Pros and cons of travel insurance (Photo: Envato)

-The travel insurance industry has grown exponentially over the past two years as many travelers are purchasing insurance.
+The travel insurance industry has grown exponentially over the past few years as many travelers are purchasing insurance.
 Most travel agents and Passover program operators recommend that all guests purchase travel insurance.
 Nobody wants a repeat of what happened when COVID shut the skies and flights were canceled.
-The world seems to have learned to live with COVID but it’s best to be prepared for the unknown.
+COVID doesn't seem to affect travel anymore but it’s best to be prepared for the unknown.
 Vacations, organized tours and Passover programs aren’t cheap.
 People who go on luxury Passover programs and pay to bring the extended family spend more than some people spend on a car.
 Nobody buys a car without taking out car insurance (It’s the law but you get the point).

 What to look for in travel insurance

 Even before COVID, many travelers purchased medical coverage in case they got ill while on vacation.
-Nobody can predict what might happen in the future, as we have all been painfully reminded over the past two years.
+Nobody can predict what might happen in the future, as we were all painfully reminded three years ago.
 It’s best to plan for all contingencies.
 Anything can happen at any time which could result in hospitalization in a foreign country.
 If you don’t have any medical travel insurance then you could end up with a bill running in the tens of thousands of dollars.
-These day, you might need to specify medical coverage for COVID related illnesses, which is not always included in the medical travel insurance.

-Travel insurane policy coverage and options (Photo: Envato)
+Travel insurance policy coverage and options (Photo: Envato)

 There are many options to consider when purchasing a travel insurance policy.
 Some are more relevant than others depending on what you are bringing with you and what you are doing on your vacation.
 If you have a very expensive camera, phone or laptop then you might want to purchase the extra coverage specifically for electronics.
 If you are planning on doing extreme sports then you need to add that coverage to your policy.
 Most policies cover flight delays, cancellation due to illness or death, lost luggage and some emergency medical costs but do not cover extreme sports and search and rescue.
 It is very important to read the fine print to clarify what is covered and what is excluded from the policy.